 Lean on Your Support System

-- Accept help and use the Lung Association's Caregiving Community to help you organize your volunteers.
+- Accept help and use a caregiving community to help you organize your volunteers.

 - See family and friends: You might not feel like being social, but the company of family and friends can lift your spirits and help you through the day.